 What are the handles made of?

 There are several types of locking mechanisms for pole adjustment.
-Our favorite for many years has been the ‘twist’ type of mechanism because it was less ‘weighty’ and was quite reliable.
-Most companies have now switched to newer technology with a lever locking mechanism.
+For many years, our favorite has been the twist type of mechanism because it weighed less and quite reliable.
+Most companies have now switched to newer technology with a lever-locking mechanism.
 In addition to these two styles, the most commonly available are:

 -